shahdaaosman/Fast-Delivery-Application/README.md

 mvn clean compile
 ```

-# How to create a binary runable package
+# How to create a binary runnable package

 ```bash